mickfuzz/phd4/_posts/2021-06-14-project-and-design-approaches.md

 This process of a kind of messy and unstructured apprenticeship as a way of building digital skills is not unusual.
 According to a recent Stack Overflow survey most developers are either fully are partly self-taught with only about half having undertaking formal computing training.

 Educators can replicate some of the benefits of professional and craft approaches within more formal settings using design and project-based learning.

 There are also parallels with artistic Studio-based learning.

-LINK CRAFT TO STUDIO BRIEFLY
+LINK CRAFT TO STUDIO BRIEFLY ?
+OR DROP?

 ### Design Approaches